omniminds-ai/desktop/README.md

 # ViralMind Desktop

-A desktop application for contributing to the world's largest dataset of computer-use agents.
+A desktop application for contributing to the world's largest dataset for multimodal computer-use agents.
 Earn $VIRAL tokens in two ways: record your desktop interactions to train better computer-use AI, or provide secure virtual desktop infrastructure for deploying these agents.

 Built from the ground up with privacy and security as core principles.